BHFock/git-cl/docs/tutorial.md

 This workflow is especially handy when experimental work — like optimising a finite-difference solver or changing file I/O routines — starts to grow beyond the original scope of your current branch.
 It keeps unrelated changes isolated and easy to review later.

+For more step-by-step examples, each test script in the [test suite](https://github.com/BHFock/git-cl/blob/main/tests/README.md) can be exported as a standalone shell walkthrough you can follow in your terminal.

 [↑ Back to top](#git-cl-a-git-subcommand-for-changelist-management)

 ## 5. FAQ & Common Pitfalls